egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ~~~

-* Renderings
+* Rendering

 ![](569f036ba015a.png)   ![](569f036bbe628.png)

-> Since `mask` heavily consumes CPU, it is suggested that you'd better minimize the use of continuous modification of `mask` when drawing.
+> `mask` 's CPU consumption is very high, it is suggested that using less constantly modified `mask` ways to do animation.

-## 7. Draw multiple shapes
+## 7.Drawing of multiple shapes

-The following code draws four small cells in a `Shape` object, next to each other, and red and blue.
+The following code in a `Shape` draw four small grid ，next to each other, and the red and blue.

 ```
 this.graphics.beginFill( 0x0000ff );